Direction-dependent linear response for gapped nodal-line semimetals in planar-Hall configurations: Magnetoelectric conductivity

-Clearly, the first term is independent of $\mathbf B$ (which is the origin of the nomenclature of ``anomalous Hall''), and it vanishes identically in our system.
-The nonzero terms appear only when we correctly account for the OMM-part, thus showing the importance of not omitting the OMM-contributions.

-\end{enumerate} We would like to point out that, since $\sigma^{\text{AH}, s}$ exclusively comprises terms which have odd powers of $|\mathbf B|$, we have kept the term which is cubic-in-$|\mathbf B|$.
-On the other hand, $\bar \sigma^s $ comprises only even powers of $|\mathbf B|$ terms, which is expected by invoking the Onsager-Casimir reciprocity relations \cite{onsager1, onsager2, onsager3}.
-Hence, all our final answers are overall correct upto $\order{ |\mathbf B|^3}$.
-Finally, in this paper, we do not calculate the Lorentz-force contributions, and defer it to a future work.
+Clearly, the first term in $ (\sigma^{\text{AH}}_s)_{ij} $ is independent of $\mathbf B$ (which is the origin of the nomenclature of ``anomalous Hall''), and it vanishes identically in our system.
+The nonzero terms therein appear only when we correctly account for the OMM-part, thus showing the importance of not omitting the OMM-contributions.
+The symbol $\check{L}$ denotes the so-calledLorentz-force operator and, comprising differentiation operator (with respect to $ \mathbf k$), it acts on everything appearing on its right-hand side.
+The detailed derivation of the expressions shown in Eqs.~\eqref{LF_cond} and \eqref{LF_cond1} can be found in Refs.~\cite{ips_tilted_dirac, ips-spin1-ph}. \end{enumerate} We would like to point out that, while $\sigma^{\text{AH}}_s$ exclusively comprises terms which have odd powers of $|\mathbf B|$, $\sigma_s^{\text{LF}}$ contains even as well as odd powers of $ |\mathbf B|$.
+On the other hand, $\bar \sigma^s $ exclusively comprises only even powers of $|\mathbf B|$, which is expected by invoking the Onsager-Casimir reciprocity relations \cite{onsager1, onsager2, onsager3} --- therefore, retaining terms upto quadratic-in-$|\mathbf B|$ for $\bar \sigma^s $ ensures that it is correct upto $\order{ |\mathbf B|^3}$ overall.
+Consequently, all our final answers are correct upto $\order{ |\mathbf B|^3}$.

-In the following, we will assume that a positive chemical potential $\mu$ is applied (i.e., $\mu>0$), we will do all the calculations for conduction band (i.e., we set $s = 2$), and we will employ the coordinate transformations shown in Eq.~\eqref{eqtrs} to perform the integrations.
-We will drop the band-index and divide up the final expression for in-plane components as
+In the following, we will assume that a positive chemical potential $\mu$ is applied such $\mu>\Delta $, we will do all the calculations for the conduction band (i.e., we set $s = 2$), and we will employ the coordinate transformations shown in Eq.~\eqref{eqtrs} to perform the integrations.
+Henceforth, we will drop the band-index ($s$) in all the conductivity components.
+First, we divide up $\bar \sigma_{ij}$ as

 where the superscripts of ``$(d)$'', ``$(bc)$'', and ``$(m)$'' are used to denote the Drude, BC-only, and the OMM-contributed parts, respectively.
 The Drude part is the one which is independent of the applied magnetic field, and is nonzero only for the longitudinal components [i.e., $ \sigma_{ij}^{(d)} \propto \delta_{ij} $].
 The BC-only part does not contain any contribution from the OMM and, therefore, survives even when OMM is not included.
 The OMM-part is the one which goes to zero if we fail to include the OMM-induced corrections to the dispersion [i.e., $ \sigma_{ij}^{(m)} \vert_{{\boldsymbol{m}} \rightarrow \mathbf 0} = 0 $].
+In a similar spirit, we use the notations,